 Asthma Attacks: it will usually be known if a child is asthmatic and the child will have an inhaler in school for his/her use.
 Calm the child down and don't panic yourself.
 Use the inhaler as directed.
 If no inhaler is available and/or it is serious attack, get the child to a doctor or hospital quickly.
-Children are encouraged to carry their own inhalers or if too big they can be kept in the Deputy Head Teacher's Office.
+Children are encouraged to carry their own inhalers or if too big they can be kept in the Assistant Head Teachers' Office.

 Do not panic if another child uses someone else's inhaler; they are unlikely to suffer any harm.
 It is, however, school policy to explain to pupils with inhalers that they are for personal use only and are not to be shared around with others!
-Non-prescription inhalers are available from the deputy head's office.
+Non-prescription inhalers are available from the Assistant Heads' office.